 Dr Lars Öjefors retired from his position as president of Industrifonden (Swedish Industrial Development Fund) in early 2005.
 Industrifonden, a major player on the Swedish venture capital market, was established by the Swedish government in 1979 to help Swedish companies grow.
 Prior to Industrifonden, Dr Öjefors held key leadership positions at Axel Johnson AB and NYDO Co with interests in the energy and environment sectors.

-NOC Stockholm alumnus, Faculty of Undergraduate, Faculty of Engineering
+NOC Stockholm alumnus (Jan 2016), Faculty of Undergraduate, School of Computing